Hyderabad Literary Festival: 2012 Festival

-The festival was held from 16–18 January 2012 at the impressive Taramati Baradari cultural complex located in the historic Golkonda area.
+The festival was held from 16 to 18 January 2012 at the impressive Taramati Baradari cultural complex located in the historic Golkonda area.
 It was organized by Muse India, the highly acclaimed Hyderabad-based literary eJournal, in partnership with the Department of Tourism, Government of AP and several cultural organizations of the city.

 Special sessions were held in Telugu and Urdu-Hindi literatures.
 Some of the best writers in Telugu, Urdu and Hindi based in Hyderabad were featured in sessions dedicated to these languages.
 There was a performance of Ashthavadhanam, a unique and amazing genre of Telugu literature that demands exceptional scholarship, skills in composing poetry, memory power and presence of mind.
 There also was an Urdu Mushaira session, so popular among the people of Hyderabad.

 Germany was the 'Featured Nation' at HLF-2012, with the participation of a few senior German writers and a Music band.
 Muse India also carried a special feature on Contemporary German Literature in its Jan-Feb 2012 Issue to coincide with the festival.

 Muse India instituted 2 awards to be given at HLF - The Young Writer Award and The Translation Award.
 For the 2011 awards, Muse India received an overwhelming response with 150 entries.
 National level Juries nominated the following writers/books (alphabetical order) for the Awards that were announced at HLF 2012: